martabyte/martabyte.github.io/_posts/2021-06-10-ios-hacking-en.markdown

 categories: ios hacking
 ---

 *h3ll0 fr13nds!* My first post will be about iOS Hacking, a topic I'm currently learning, so this will be a kind of gathering of all information I have found in my research.
 It must be noted that I won't be using any MacOS tools, since the computer used for this task will be a **Linux** host, specifically a Debian-based distribution: Kali Linux.
-I will also be using 'checkra1n' for the device jailbreaking, but there are other alternatives such as 'unc0ver' or 'Taurine', so just choose the one that fits best to your device or your liking.
-For background, my device is an iPhone 6s updated to the latest iOS version as of April 2021 (14.5).
+I will also be using '**checkra1n**' for the device jailbreaking, but there are other alternatives such as 'unc0ver' or 'Taurine', so just choose the one that fits best to your device or your liking.
+For background, my device is an iPhone 6s updated to the **latest iOS version** as of April 2021 (14.5).

 This post is purely educational and intended for Ethical Hacking purposes only.
 If you find any mistakes or think I should improve something in this post, please let me know! :)